lendway/Homepage-index.md/Research.md

 "Learning From Yesterday, Today: Historical Analogies and Foreign Policy Attitudes" (with Chris Blair and Josh Schwartz)

 "Sermon Rhetoric and White Evangelical Support for the Republican Party"

+**Sample of Other Writing:**

+"The Effect of Informational and Empathy-Enhancing Interventions on Redistributive Preferences." _Yale Journal of International Affairs_.
+[Paper Link](https://www.yalejournal.org/publications/the-effect-of-informational-and-empathy-enhancing-interventions-on-redistributive-preferences)